as-pect/as-pect/README.md

     --nortrace                           Skip rtrace reference counting calculations.
       -nr

+  REPORTER OPTIONS
-    --reporter                           Define the reporter to be used.
-(Default: DefaultTestReporter) --reporter=SummaryTestReporter     Use the summary reporter.
+    --summary                            Use the summary reporter.
+Use the summary reporter.
+(This is the default if no reporter is specified.)
-      --reporter=DefaultTestReporter     Use the default test reporter.
+    --verbose                            Use the reporter.
-      --reporter=JSONTestReporter        Use the JSON reporter (output results to json files.)
+    --csv                                Use the csv reporter (output results to csv files.)
-      --reporter=CSVTestReporter         Use the empty reporter (output results to csv files.)
+    --json                               Use the json reporter (output results to json files.)
-      --reporter=EmptyReporter           Use the empty reporter.
-(This reporter reports nothing) --reporter=./path/to/reporter.js   Use the default exported object from this module as the reporter.
+    --reporter                           Define a custom reporter (path or module)

   PERFORMANCE OPTIONS
     --performance                        Enable performance statistics for {bold every} test.
 (Default: false)